arionum/pool/README.md

 2. Edit the `config.php` and follow the instructions inside.
 3. Import the `contrib/pool.sql` to your NEW mysql database.
 4. Chmod the cache directory using `chmod 777 cache -R`.
-5. Create a cron entry on the format:
+5. Create a cron entry using the following format:
    ```bash
    */10 * * * * user php /path/to/pool/payments.php
    ```